Full Force and Effect

 Full Force and Effect (stylized as Tom Clancy Full Force and Effect, Tom Clancy: Full Force and Effect, or Tom Clancy's Full Force and Effect in the United Kingdom) is a political thriller, written by Mark Greaney and published on December 2, 2014.
-It is the fourteenth overall entry in the Jack Ryan series and the first such entry to be published after original author Tom Clancy’s death in 2013, as well as Greaney's second solo entry in the Ryanverse, featuring characters created by Clancy.
+It is the fourteenth overall entry in the Jack Ryan series and Greaney's second solo entry in the Ryanverse, following three collaborations with original author Tom Clancy prior to Clancy's death in 2013.

 In the novel, President Jack Ryan and The Campus must stop North Korean leader Choi Ji-hoon from developing his country's nuclear weapons program.
 It debuted at number three in the New York Times bestseller list.

 Plot

 Supreme Leader of North Korea Choi Ji-hoon wants to develop his country's nuclear weapons program, but is being hindered by sanctions from the United States and its allies.
 He tasks his foreign intelligence chief, Ri Tae-jin, with fast-tracking the program in order for the country to be taken more seriously as a superpower.
 General Ri then arranges for mining to begin in the city of Chongju, where a large deposit of rare-earth minerals has been recently discovered; the profits produced would then be used to fund the nuclear weapons program.
 He acquires an investor, Mexican mining mogul Óscar Roblas de Mota, who in turn hires Duke Sharps, head of a U.S. corporate espionage and investigations firm, to oversee the mining operation.

 Meanwhile, the U.S. government becomes concerned about North Korea's recent test firing of an intercontinental ballistic missile (ICBM), which had crashed into the Sea of Japan.
 They push for more sanctions in front of the United Nations.
 Recognizing the lack of intelligence assets in North Korea, Director of National Intelligence Mary Pat Foley tasks CIA non-official cover operative Adam Yao with infiltrating the Chongju mining operation under cover as a skilled worker.
 He eventually cultivates an asset in the form of his boss, Hwang Min-ho.

 Later, a cargo ship bound for North Korea, which carried parts for the ICBM similar to the recently test fired one, was confiscated by the Navy SEALs.
 As a result, Choi and General Ri arrange for the assassination of U.S. President Jack Ryan, who has been an obstacle to their plan, to be done at his upcoming state visit in Mexico City; they later secure the services of an Iranian bombmaker named Adel Zarif and the Maldonado cartel.